 1980s & 1990s

-In 1987, the Tour Preferred TD irons featured hollow cavity in the shorter irons which would allow for more forgiveness but less vibration and movement of the club head.
+In 1987, the Tour Preferred TD irons featured hollow cavity in the shorter irons, allowing for more forgiveness but less vibration and movement of the club head.

-In the early 90s, two sets of irons were made catering to players of different handicaps.
+In the early 90s, two sets of irons catered to players of different handicaps.
 The ICW-5 was for those with a lower handicap and ICW-11 was for those of a more average ability.

 Perimeter weighting became involved in 1993 with the Burner Mid Size as the club heads were filled with foam.
 This enabled a larger sweet spot for a better connection with the ball.

 1997 saw the launch of the Ti Bubble 2 irons which had a decreased CG in the club and allowed for a higher launch angle thanks to tungsten and copper weights.